Best Wool and Synthetic Ski Socks of 2024/25

 If your boots fit well and you’ve got the right socks but you still suffer from cold feet, there are a few things you can do to help your toes stay toasty on the slopes.

-For other information on how to stay warm, see our guide on What to wear skiing.
+For other information on how to stay warm, see our guide on What to Wear Skiing.

 Be sure to bring your boots inside the night before skiing; don’t leave them in the car or garage.
 Better yet, set them by a heating vent or fireplace (close but not too close!) before putting them on to make sure your liners are nice and warm.
 Another great option for starting out with toasty boots is to keep them by the heating vents in your car if you’re driving to the resort.